 I’ll admit, I fell victim to this early on when I returned to the hobby in 2006.
 I “heard” kits with raised panel lines were just awful.
 I “heard” the Aztek airbrushes just couldn’t work.
 I “heard” it just wasn’t worth building a kit unless it was super accurate.
-And for a short while, I fell for this mess.
+And for a short while, I fell for this line of thinking.

 Of course, you may hate building kits with raised panel lines, using Aztek airbrushes (full confession: I switched to Badger), and can’t imagine building a kit out of the box.
 Which is fine.
 I just urge you do do it because that’s what you want to do.
 Not based on what you “heard”.

 You’ll be much happier in your hobby.
 Explore it, discover it, enjoy it.